What Is Male Pattern Baldness?

 Age

 The process begins in genetically susceptible men as early as their teens.
-The probability and severity of hair loss increases progressively with age.
+The probability and severity of hair loss increase progressively with age.

 Hormonal Status